Transforming Tangential Flow Filtration with Microfluidic Precision

 Versatile Membrane Compatibility & Wide MWCO Range

 The filter chips are designed to handle a broad range of buffers and solvents, making them suitable for diverse applications.
 The modified polyethersulfone (mPES) and regenerated cellulose (RC) membranes offer excellent resistance to harsh chemicals while ensuring high recovery rates.
-Additionally, the filter chips support a variety of molecular weight cutoffs (MWCOs). mPES membranes are offered in pore sizes from 5 to 300 kDa, while RC options include 5 to 100 kDa MWCO membranes, ensuring flexibility across various experimental needs.
+Additionally, the filter chips support a variety of molecular weight cutoffs (MWCOs). mPES and RC membranes are offered in pore sizes from 5 to 300 kDa, ensuring flexibility across various experimental needs.

 Feature RC mPES